• Skip to content

 • show loyalty or connection to a particular group or cause

-• rebel against their parents’ values
+• protest against their parents’ or family’s values

 • be part of a traditional rite of passage for their cultural group.